strunoder24/portfolio/1.Searchlight/en/README.md

 # SEARCHLIGHT

-**TASK:** Create service for internal documentation with an opportunity to evolve it to product state.
+**GOAL:** Create service for internal documentation with an opportunity to evolve it to product state.

-**USED TECHNOLOGIES:**
+**TECHNOLOGIES:**

 * **Frontend:** vue.js + vuex

 * **Backend:** Django + drf

-**CURRENT STATE:** At the start of service was working as documentation store for studio projects.
+**RESULT:** At the start of service was working as documentation store for studio projects.
 # Description

 **Projects dashboard ([See this component as a code example](/1.Searchlight/code_example.vue))**